urbit/urbit.org-reloaded/content/blog/hoon-4-lispers.md

 | `%~` | Evaluate a higher-order function to produce a function. |

 This gives a Hoon developer an extreme amount of flexibility in constructing and laying out code expressions.
 In fact, many Hoon programs read as a hybrid of imperative code and functional code, since the ability to lay out intent line-by-line feels rather like C.

+Hoon conventions and sugar syntax have evolved organically as core developers discovered or invented useful design patterns and appropriately concise syntax.

 #### Functions (Gates) and Cores